rudojaksa/reward/README.md

 ### ACTIONS_FILE
 Actions file or a stream are just lines with space separated numbers.
-First is the the action number, followed by the context vector.
+Optional ISO 8601 timestamp is followed by mandatory action ID, followed by optional context vector.
 Empty lines or hash comments are skipped.

 ### OPTIONS
              -h  This help.